SUMMER PROGRAM IN SPAIN

 Financing Your Program

-What is included in the MSEL program rate: tuition for 1.5 units abroad, international emergency medical insurance, welcome dinner, city tour, closing dinner, ground transportation to/from company visits and/or guest lectures, classroom venue, hotel accommodations for six nights in Singapore in shared (double occupancy) rooms*, and company visits.
+What is included in the MSEL program rate: tuition for 1.5 units abroad, international emergency medical insurance, welcome reception, city tour, closing reception, ground transportation to/from company visits and/or guest lectures, classroom venue, hotel accommodations for six nights in Spain in shared (double occupancy) rooms* and company visits.

 *ACCOMMODATION in shared (double occupancy rooms) is included in the bulk rate for this program.
-However, students selecting to stay in single rooms, or those bringing a guest to Singapore, will be charged additional fees for housing supplements.
-Additionally, students electing to arrive early to Singapore, or stay past the program end date, will be charged additional housing fees, should they elect to stay in the program sponsored housing (dependent upon availability).
+However, students selecting to stay in single rooms, or those bringing a guest to Spain, will be charged additional fees for housing supplements.
+Additionally, students electing to arrive early, or stay past the program end date, will be charged additional housing fees, should they elect to stay in the program sponsored housing (dependent upon availability).
 Students are not required to stay at the group hotel, although it is highly recommended.
-Those students electing to make their own housing accommodations abroad in Singapore will not be issued a housing credit to their USD student account.
-For supplemental housing rates, and/or to request additional nights of housing, please contact the program coordinator, Allison Howitt.
+Those students electing to make their own housing accommodations abroad in Spain will not be issued a housing credit to their USD student account.
+For supplemental housing rates, and/or to request additional nights of housing, please contact the program coordinator.

-**AIRFARE is estimated at $1500 roundtrip from San Diego to Singapore as of January 30, 2014 using http://www.kayak.com.
+**AIRFARE is estimated at $1300 roundtrip from San Diego to Spain (multi-city flight into Madrid and out of Valencia) as of January 15, 2015 using http://www.kayak.com.
 Please check current airfare using your departure and return cities for a more accurate estimate.
 You may also want to price flights from LAX (Los Angeles).
-Students should arrive to Singapore (airport code SIN) by the evening of Sunday, June 1 to begin program activities on Monday, June 2.
-Students may depart Singapore anytime on Saturday, June 7.
+Students should arrive to Madrid (airport code MAD) by the evening of June 7 to begin program activities on June 8.
+Students may depart Valencia anytime on June 13.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
-If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt for a visa service referral.
-The information provided below applies to US citizens.
-If you are not a US citizen, click here to see if you need a visa.
+If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Danielle Levanetz, assistant director, Ahlers Center, for a visa service referral.
+The information provided below applies to U.S. citizens.
+If you are not a U.S. citizen, click here to see if you need a visa.

 Ahlers Center for International Business